CAM Cap Calculation Guide: Cumulative and Non-Cumulative Caps

 For verifying cap compliance as part of a full lease audit, use the tenant lease audit checklist and the commercial lease expense audit guide.

-If you're modeling whether a formal audit is worth the investment, the CAM leakage estimator incorporates cap-related recovery estimates into the overall exposure calculation.
+If you're modeling whether a formal audit is worth the investment, the CAM billing error estimator incorporates cap-related recovery estimates into the overall exposure calculation.